AdobeDocs/experience-manager-64.en/help/forms/developing/invoking-aem-forms-using-remoting.md

 The fully qualified data type of the AEM Forms complex type is assigned to the alias tag.

 The ActionScript class's fields match the fields that belong to the AEM Forms complex type.
 The six fields located in the Customer ActionScript class match the fields that belong to `com.adobe.livecycle.sample.customer.Customer`.
-(See [Defining the Customer class](unresolvedlink-lc-co-create-components-custom-data-types-cc.xml#ws624e3cba99b79e12e69a9941333732bac8-7b7d.2).)

 >[!NOTE]
 >